Klipper3d/klipper/docs/Bootloaders.md

 When building Klipper for use with CanBoot, select the 8 KiB Bootloader option.

-## STM32F4 micro-controllers (SKR Pro 1.1)
+## STM32F4 micro-controllers

 STM32F4 micro-controllers come equipped with a built-in system bootloader capable of flashing over USB (via DFU), 3.3V Serial, and various other methods (see STM Document AN2606 for more information).

+As with the STM32F1, the STM32F4 uses the hid-flash tool to upload binaries to the MCU.
+See the [instructions above](#stm32f103-with-hid-bootloader) for details on how to build and use hid-flash.

+It may be necessary to manually enter the bootloader, this can be done by setting "boot 0" low, "boot 1" high and plugging in the device.
+After programming is complete unplug the device and set "boot 1" back to low so the application will be loaded.

+### STM32F405/407 (SKR Pro 1.1)

 Some STM32F4 boards, such as the SKR Pro 1.1, are not able to enter the DFU bootloader.
 The HID bootloader is available for STM32F405/407 based boards should the user prefer flashing over USB over using the sdcard.

 Note that you may need to configure and build a version specific to your board, a [build for the SKR Pro 1.1 is available here]( https://github.com/Arksine/STM32_HID_Bootloader/releases/latest).